apache/nuttx/configs/olimex-strp711/README.txt

      If you have problems with the dependency build (for example, if you are not building on C:), then you may need to modify tools/mkdeps.sh

-  NOTE: The CodeSourcery toolchain (2009q1) may not work with default optimization level of -Os (See Make.defs).
+  NOTE 1: The CodeSourcery toolchain (2009q1) may not work with default optimization level of -Os (See Make.defs).
 It will work with -O0, -O1, or -O2, but not with -Os.

+  NOTE 2: The devkitARM toolchain includes a version of MSYS make.
+Make sure that the paths to Cygwin's /bin and /usr/bin directories appear BEFORE the devkitARM path or will get the wrong version of make.

 NuttX buildroot Toolchain
 ^^^^^^^^^^^^^^^^^^^^^^^^^